 Annie’s work has been widely exhibited, near her studio in Suffolk, London, and globally including at the European Triennial for Ceramics and Glass in Belgium.
 Her work can also be seen in permanent collections of the Victoria and Albert Museum and the Fitzwilliam Museum in Cambridge.

-She has recently been shortlisted for the Loewe craft prize; the winners will be announced in July 2019 in Tokyo.
+She was shortlisted for the Loewe craft prize in July 2019 in Tokyo.